 Service.
 Fellowship.
 Friendship.

-Martin Luther Lutheran Church's women's group got its start when a handful of women met one Saturday to make prayer shawls.
+Martin Luther Lutheran Church's service group (formerly the Knotty Ladies) got its start when a handful of women met one Saturday to make prayer shawls.
 Happy with how fun it was to craft together, they decided to next make no-sew fleece blankets for the local social service store.
 While knotting, one woman exclaimed, "I feel so knotty!"
 And the name stuck.

-Here's a look at the fun and fundraising the Knotty Ladies host every year . . .
+Here's a look at some of the fun and fundraising we've already accomplished...!

 St. Patrick's Day ShindigWho says St. Patrick's Day can't be celebrated in a church fellowship hall?
 Every year, we transform the church into an Irish party and provide homemade Irish food, drinks, and games.
 A live and silent auction makes it our biggest fundraising event of the year!
 Our earnings have helped our church youth group go to conventions, fund church renovations, and enable One Good Meal to provide shut-ins meals during the week.